 The stern policewoman might be an option.
 Maybe she could be coaxed to release facts about the case if he appealed to the Animal Rights Charter.
 Or he could walk around the neighbourhood and show Gilda’s picture to people in the hope that someone might recognise her and provide him with clues.

-There were a lot of things on his To-Do-List for tomorrow but right now Egon reached for his favourite Conan Doyle book to see whether Mr. Holmes had any advice for him.
+There were a lot of things on his To-Do-List for tomorrow.
+Slightly exhausted just thinking about these, Egon reached for his favourite Conan Doyle book to see whether Mr. Holmes had any advice for him.